-Interview them.
-When interviewing with a company for an EHS role, observe how EHS is treated.
+Interview the current business leaders about what they expect EHS to deliver in terms of business success.
+When interviewing with a new company for an EHS role, observe how EHS is treated.
 Are they sitting near the rest of the executive team?
-Did you interview with only other EHS people or those whom you would directly report to, or do others in the business (e.g., the business leader and finance manager) also want a say in who gets hired into the position?
+Did you interview with only the hiring manager and other EHS people, or do others in the business (e.g., operations, marketing and finance manager) also want a say in who gets hired into the position?
 Ask what major business initiatives EHS has been involved with recently and, more importantly, what role EHS played.
 What is your assessment of the strategic capabilities of the EHS people with whom you are interviewing?
 Are they able to articulate what is going on in the business?

 Educate yourself.
 This means educating yourself on new trends in EHS so that you stay current.
-Obviously being here at Safety 2011 is an indication that you choose to do this within the traditional confines of EHS information.
+Obviously being here at Safety 2013 is an indication that you choose to do this within the traditional confines of EHS information.
 Beyond that, it means educating yourself on a broader functional skill level so that you are comfortable reading a P&L statement or a balance sheet or understanding the latest technology.
 It means educating yourself on your business, your industry, and your competitors so that you are able to add meaningful dialogue.

 Be pushy.
 If you find yourself in a company that doesn't value the role of EHS, seek ways to add value outside of those typically expected from your role.
 Align yourself as a value-added partner by virtue of your contribution to the bigger picture.
 Ask insightful questions, make comments, and contribute on a broader level.
-While some people may initially brush this off as being "none of your business," this chimney-thinking will soon crumble if the result is greater contributions from someone considered "just the safety guy."
+While some people may initially brush this off as being "none of your business," this silo-thinking will soon crumble if the result is greater contributions from someone considered "just the safety guy."